nineflowAmin/daniel-kereama.github.io/_posts/2025-12-14-telemetry-from-the-dream-cycle.md

 Logic is the hard part of AI.

 ### The Data
 We tracked which agent personas introduced the most structural tension into the graph.
-Tension is measured as the average `tension_score` of all edges created by each agent.
+Tension is measured as the average tension value of all edges created by each agent.

 **/* TELEMETRY: Tension Load by Agent Persona */**